 - Evaluation of safety and efficacy of IV iron preparations and erythropoietic stimulating agents.

 - Graduate-level course in neurology, neurobiology, and neuropathologyNeonatal Neurology rotation elective at the University of Washington and Seattle Children’s Hospital

 Neonatal Global Health

-- Neonatal respiratory care in low resource areas
+- Neonatal respiratory and resuscitative care in low resource areas

 - Neonatal health metrics